 If you believe that the bird has been killed illegally, please contact the police and ask for the matter to be referred to a Wildlife Crime Officer.

-Failed eggs: the PBMS can only accept addled and deserted eggs from licensed egg collectors.
-It is against the law to interfere with bird nests and remove an egg without a licence.
+Failed eggs from licensed collectors: we only accept addled and deserted eggs from licensed egg collectors.
+It is against the law to interfere with any bird nest or remove an egg without a licence.
 Please see Eggs for more information.